jmschrei/pomegranate/README.md

 Please take a look at the [tutorials folder](https://github.com/jmschrei/pomegranate/tree/master/tutorials), which includes several tutorials on how to effectively use pomegranate!

-See [the website](http://pomegranate.readthedocs.org/en/latest/) for extensive documentation, API references, and FAQs about each of the models and supported features..
+See [the website](http://pomegranate.readthedocs.org/en/latest/) for extensive documentation, API references, and FAQs about each of the models and supported features.

 No good project is done alone, and so I'd like to thank all the previous contributors to YAHMM, and all the current contributors to pomegranate, including the graduate students who share my office I annoy on a regular basis by bouncing ideas off of.